 The definition of each sleeping position changes from study to study, but most researchers speak of side, back, and stomach sleeping, and divide each of these broad categories into several variations.

-There are multiple variations of the side sleeping position.
-Over time, researchers have posited that different side sleeping positions correspond to different personality traits.
-Since there is not recent peer-reviewed research available to support these claims, they should be taken lightly.
+Over time, researchers have posited that different sleeping positions correspond to different personality traits.
+Since there is no recent peer-reviewed research available to support these claims, they should be taken lightly.

 Fetal